Landlords often use security deposits as a way of ensuring that any damage to their property is covered at the end of

 - Unpaid rent

 - Repair to the dwelling, other than “normal wear and tear”

 - Charges specifically detailed in the lease agreement (such as a cleaning fee)

 - Unpaid utility bills

-If there are damages, the notice from the landlord should list each type of damage and the cost to repair the damage.
+If there are any damages to the property, the notice from the landlord should list each type of damage and the cost to repair the damage.